pixie-io/pixie-demos/README.md

 # pixie-demos

+## api-deprecation

+Want to deprecate an API?
+Use [Pixie](https://github.com/pixie-io/pixie) to quickly determine:

+- Is this endpoint used?
+- Who is using this endpoint?

+[Can I deprecate this endpoint?]( https://blog.px.dev/api-deprecation) is the accompanying blog post for this demo.

 ## custom-k8s-metrics-demo

 This demo project shows how to use Pixie to autoscale the number of pods in your Kubernetes deployment based on request throughput, without any code changes.
 [Horizontal Pod Autoscaling with Custom Metrics in Kubernetes](https://blog.px.dev/autoscaling-custom-k8s-metric) is the accompanying blog post.